lekib-github/MLP-NN/README.md

 # Programming I Semester project: Multi-layer perceptron neural network

+Based on the math discussed in my IB Extended Essay in Mathematics.

 A semi-general purpose, modular, MLP model (see long comments below).
 Interective python env encouraged for instantiation and serialization (dill).
 Minor changes allow for use as a module, when loading network for practical application.

 MLPs are, in general, fairly primitive, but they lay the groundwork for understanding more sophisticated and different models.
 What this means for this implementation is that it's going to be kind of slow, relatively innacurate, and more prone to overfitting and such.
 Nevertheless, it can achieve ~95-96% trained on MNIST, ~97-98% trained on EMNIST "Digits" (b/c much larger) and mid-to-high 80% for